SocksTheWolf/DeckConnectSite/_pages/documentation.md

 Use the `Get GUID for Name` node like below.
 Make sure to check the validity of the return value.

-{% img src='/assets/images/reference/GetGUIDForName.png' alt='Getting an Action GUID for the given Name' wrapper_class="center" size="75%" %}
+{% img lazy src='/assets/images/reference/GetGUIDForName.png' alt='Getting an Action GUID for the given Name' wrapper_class="center" size="75%" %}

 ---